pazz/alot/README.md

  * notification popups with priorities
  * database manager that manages a write queue to the notmuch index
  * configurable status bar
+ * full support for PGP/MIME encryption and signing

 Soonish to be addressed non-features:
 -------------------------------------